Spong History, Family Crest & Coats of Arms

 Early Notables of the Spong family (pre 1700)

-Another 27 words (2 lines of text) are included under the topic Early Spong Notables in all our PDF Extended History products and printed products wherever possible.
+More information is included under the topic Early Spong Notables in all our PDF Extended History products and printed products wherever possible.

 Between the mid-17th and mid-20th centuries, German settlers arrived in North America by the thousands.
 Persecution based on religion and poverty were great motivators in this large-scale migration.
 So too was the opportunity for tenant farmers to own their own land.
 Ample land and opportunity awaited the settlers who went to such states as Pennsylvania, Texas, New York, Illinois, and California, as well as Ontario and the prairie provinces of Canada.
 Research into the origins of individual families in North America revealed records of the immigration of a number of people bearing the name Spong or a variant listed above: